dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Herbalist

 This background gives the character knowledge in herbs and plants.
 The character can prepare teas, antidotes, and healing mixtures.
-It can identify vegetation species and their characteristics.
+This background also helps identify vegetation species and their characteristics.

 #### Hometown Hero

 The character is well-known in his hometown for some daring action that saved the inhabitants.
-This grants the character preferential treatment in that city or town, including lower prices on everything (around a 25% discount is about right).
+This grants the character preferential treatment in that city or town, including lower prices on everything (a discount of one wealth level should be about right).
 If the city or town is big enough, the character could be known in the surrounding areas, too.

 #### Mercenary